farlee2121/DevEssentialsBlog/content/draft/2022-08-14-Code-That-Fits-Drivers.md

 ---

 <!-- TODO: need to align intro with conclusion.
 Useful to have category focusing on motivations -->
-[Code That Fits in Your Head](https://www.informit.com/store/code-that-fits-in-your-head-heuristics-for-software-9780137464401) clarifies the myriad of somthing-driven practices into a critical category of drivers.
+I love how [Code That Fits in Your Head](https://www.informit.com/store/code-that-fits-in-your-head-heuristics-for-software-9780137464401) clarifies the myriad of somthing-driven practices.
 It's not about picking one, it's about intentional motivations behind changing code.
+These motivation-focused tools are called *drivers*.
 <!-- more -->

 There are many -driven developments out there.
 To name some popular ones